Qatar hosts largest US military base in Mideast

 - Planes take off or land at air base every 10 minutes, 24/7, Air Force says

-(CNN)As Saudi Arabia, along with three other countries, cut diplomatic ties with Qatar on Monday, it called its allies to stop all all travel and transport with its neighbor.
+(CNN)As Saudi Arabia, along with three other countries, cut diplomatic ties with Qatar on Monday, it called on its allies to cease all travel and transport with its neighbor.

-One of Saudi Arabia biggest allies, however, is the United States, which also happens to maintain its biggest concentration of military personnel in the Middle east at Qatar's Al Udeid Air Base.
+One of Saudi Arabia biggest allies, however, is the United States, which also happens to maintain its biggest concentration of military personnel in the Middle East at Qatar's Al Udeid Air Base.

 The sprawling base 20 miles southwest of the Qatari capital of Doha is home to some 11,000 US military personnel.